tldr-pages/tldr/pages/common/fgrep.md

 `fgrep -c {{search_string}} {{path/to/file}}`

-- Show line number of file with the line matched:
+- Show the line number in the file along with the line matched:

 `fgrep -n {{search_string}} {{path/to/file}}`